Frequently Asked Questions (FAQs)

 How will applicants be informed whether or not their applications have been selected for an award?

-The ASG committee will communicate the approval of as well as denial of awards over email.
+The PUAN Grants review committee will communicate the approval of as well as denial of awards over email.

 What is USEFP-PUAN Office?

-In collaboration with the U.S. Embassy in Pakistan, the United States Educational Foundation in Pakistan (USEFP) established a separate alumni small grants office in November 2012.
+In collaboration with the U.S. Embassy in Pakistan, the United States Educational Foundation in Pakistan (USEFP) established a separate PUAN Grants (previously known as Alumni Small Grants) office in November 2012.
 This office works directly under USEFP’s Alumni Affairs department while coordinating closely with the Pakistan-U.S. Alumni Network (PUAN).
 PUAN is a network of alumni of U.S. Government-funded exchange programs that acts on the national level as well as 14 different chapters across the country.
-USEFP has provided an office space for eight full-time employees who will be working on alumni specific small grants and PUAN chapter activities.
+USEFP has provided an office space for ten full-time employees who will be working on PUAN Grants.
 The USEFP-PUAN office seeks to build on knowledge, skills, and mutual understanding learned during the alumnus’ participation in the exchange program, and to create an arena in which skills can be amplified to advance U.S. Embassy’s goal of increasing mutual understanding and supporting community service in Pakistan.

 What happens after an application is submitted?